jeremejazz/gospelslides/content/presentations/lifes-greatest-discovery/index.md

 ---

 The Bible says, "God loves you."

->For God so loved the world that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life. <br/>— John 3:16.
+For God so loved the world that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life. <br/>— John 3:16.

 ---

 God wants you to know His plan for your life.

 I am come that they might have life, and that they might have it more abundantly (a life full of meaning and purpose) — John 10:10b.

 ---

 From the Bible you see that God loves you and wants you to enjoy the abundant life.

-<span class="green">Why do you suppose most people are not experiencing God's love and enjoying an abundant life?</span>
+<span class="yellowgreen">Why do you suppose most people are not experiencing God's love and enjoying an abundant life?</span>

 ---